 • Isolated in Essex: Punishing immigrants through solitary confinement New Jersey Advocates for Immigrant Detainees, American Friends Service Committee, and New York University School of Law Immigrants Rights Clinic, June, 2016“This report completes the picture by presenting an analysis of previously unavailable data regarding the use of disciplinary solitary confinement ("disciplinary segregation") against immigrant detainees in Essex County Correctional Facility[.]”

-• EFF warns against using incarcerated people as "endless supply of free data" Prison Policy Initiative, June, 2016“Research using incarcerated people now must be pre-approved by an Independent Review Board.
+• report thumbnail EFF warns against using incarcerated people as "endless supply of free data" Prison Policy Initiative, June, 2016“Research using incarcerated people now must be pre-approved by an Independent Review Board.
 That review didn't happen here.”

 • Breaking Promises: Violations of the Massachusetts Pregnancy Standards & Anti-Shackling Law The Prison Birth Project and Prisoners' Legal Services of Massachusetts, May, 2016“Far too often Massachusetts prisons and jails violate the law in both policy and practice, undermining the public will and subjecting pregnant women to illegal, unsafe, and degrading treatment.”

-• 20 years is enough: Time to repeal the Prison Litigation Reform Act Prison Policy Initiative, May, 2016“The Prison Litigation Reform Act, which made it much harder for incarcerated people to file and win civil rights lawsuits in federal court, was a key part of the Clinton-era prison boom.”
+• report thumbnail 20 years is enough: Time to repeal the Prison Litigation Reform Act Prison Policy Initiative, May, 2016“The Prison Litigation Reform Act, which made it much harder for incarcerated people to file and win civil rights lawsuits in federal court, was a key part of the Clinton-era prison boom.”

 • Get To Work or Go To Jail: Workplace Rights Under Threat UCLA Labor Center, April, 2016“The work-or-jail threat adds the weight of the criminal justice system to employers’ power, and turns the lack of good jobs into the basis for further policing, prosecution, and incarceration.”